atelic/ghostHunter/README.md

   - Keep track of some sort of progress statistics (points, kills, etc)
     - Must be displayed

-  - This is going to be easy because
-    - We are cool
-    - We are awesome
-    - We are the best

 #### Another 50 points of optional requirments must be implemented to get full credit

 ### Optional Functionality: